 As global regulatory requirements grow more complex, KYC processes — collecting customer data, verifying key information, protecting personally identifiable information (PII), and more — can prove a complex and cumbersome task.

 How to ensure your customers’ personal data is handled safety

 Streamlined and seamless identity verification is the cornerstone of crypto KYC, but it’s also critical for companies to ensure that all data collected from customers is handled and stored safely.
 Not only does this align exchanges with current and evolving privacy regulations, but it also boosts consumer confidence, especially when they’re dealing with a historically variable market that has strict rules around anonymous exchanges and immutable transactions.

 With Persona, your business gets GDPR and CCPA compliance right out of the box.
 We meet all of the highest security standards and store PII securely in our system, which means you don’t carry the liability of any potential breaches or leaked customer data but still have easy and reliable access to it whenever you need it.
 “I don’t ever want to store PII, and it’s awesome that with Persona, we don’t have to even think about it — we just send everything through Persona, and SSNs never even hit our system.
-I asked for that from other players and nobody else really provides that feature,” shares Ahmed Siddiqui, VP of product at Branch.
+I asked for that from other players and nobody else really provides that feature,” shares Ahmed Siddiqui, Branch's Chief Payments Officer.

 Solving for crypto KYC